 How does it work?
 This out of all questions is probably the most complicated to answer.
 The easiest response refers to stimulating blood flow.
 One of the main components to good and quick healing is blood flow to an injury site.
 Therefore if you are able to get a needle to the injury/tension site you will be able to cause a small level of trauma (good trauma) which will cause bleeding and therefore attract blood flow to the site.
 The best example of this is the treatment of a tendinopathy.
 These tend to be long term chronic overuse of a tendon, eventually causing localised pain and stiffness.
 Tendons tend to have a poor blood supply (slow healers), therefore being able to cause direct bleeding and trauma to the problem site will encourage healing and trigger a healing response from the brain.
 Further research on the effects of dry needling revolve around how it can reduce pain within an area.
 These include disrupting the way in which our brain is feeling pain.
 Essentially our brain does not like to receive too much sensory information at one time.
 By causing another stimulus for the brain to process we can cause a pain distraction.
 Furthermore, at any point we peirce our skin, automatically an adrenaline is released in our brain which works to reduce our pain within seconds.

 Conclusion: Most of our dry needling applications are done in partnership with physiotherapy practises and rehabilitation.
 However you are now able to book in for a 30 minute dry needling session on its own.
 These sessions will begin with an initial consultation, followed by a specific dry needling written consent where we discuss all the necessary information before going into the treatment.
-If you wish to make a booking please book online via our online booking system.
+If you wish to make a booking please email firstname.lastname@example.org OR give us a call (not available to book online).
 Any further questions do not hesitate to get in touch!